Arts Administration Graduate Certificate

 An overview of public art programs in the United States and of related management issues.
 Includes government-sponsored funds for art and other funding systems; and working with federal, state, and local governments, artists, architects, and community groups in artist selection, site preparation and long-term maintenance. [ 4 cr. ]

-MET AR 781 Special Topics: Arts Leaders Forum
+MET AR 781 Special Topics in Arts Administration

 View all Arts Administration graduate courses.